 A Look Into Military Divorce In Greenville, South Carolina

 Here are a few ways that military and non-military divorce laws differ.
-While filing for divorce as a non-militant, one of the couples must be a resident of the state.
+While filing for divorce one of the couples must be a resident of the state.
 At least one of them needs to have lived in the state of South Carolina for a year.
 If they both reside in the same state, they will need to establish that they are residents for a period of 3 months before filing for a divorce.

 After one of the parties files for a divorce, there is a thirty-day period for the other party to respond.
 The waiting period will be longer for a military spouse who is away in active service elsewhere.